therssproject/documentation/README.md

 ## Create a feed subscription

-Once the endpoint is created, you can subscribe feeds to it by creating a subscription.

-Once a subscription is created, `therssproject` will send events with new entries to this endpoint.
+Once the endpoint is registered you can create feed subscriptions attached to the endpoint. `therssproject` will send events with new entries to this endpoint.

 **Attributes**: